-The semi-automated segmentation and tracking involved: (1) Canny edge detection to identify bone edges; (2) through frame connected-component labeling to pick out edges of the interior cortical bone boundaries; (3) establishment of discretized key reference points on the binary edge outputs of the first frame, facilitating frame-to-frame transformations using greedy nearest neighbor sorting and cubic spline interpolation; (4) optimizing transformation parameters via nonlinear least squares to minimize alignment error between frames, automating tracking across the motion cycle (Figure 2).
+The semi-automated segmentation and tracking involved: (1) Canny edge detection to identify bone edges; (2) through frame connected-component labeling to pick out edges of the interior cortical bone boundaries; (3) establishing discrete key reference points on the binary edge outputs of the first frame, facilitating frame-to-frame transformations using greedy nearest neighbor sorting and cubic spline interpolation; and (4) optimizing transformation parameters via nonlinear least squares to minimize alignment error between frames, automating tracking across the motion cycle (Figure 2).

 Using these segments, the anterior-posterior translation, superior-inferior translation and the angle between long axis of the tibia relative to the femur were extracted throughout the motion cycle for all subjects.
 The tibia and femur were also segmented manually for all subjects and frames, and kinematic parameters were extracted from the manual segmentations for comparison.
 To account for variability in the range of motion between subjects, the motion cycle was normalized to the percentage of flexion.